bobbingwide/oik-bwtrace/readme.txt

 9. Daily Trace Summary file

 == Upgrade Notice ==
-= 3.4.5 =
+= 3.4.6 =
-Update for support for PHP 8.3
+Reconciles the bobbfunc shared library which was changed for a security fix to the oik plugin.

 == Changelog ==
-= 3.4.5 =
+= 3.4.6 =
-* Changed: Support PHP 8.3 #116
+* Changed: Reconcile bobbfunc shared library.
+* Tested: With WordPress 6.4.3 and WordPress Multisite
-* Tested: With WordPress 6.4.2 and WordPress Multisite
+* Tested: With WordPress 6.5-RC1 and WordPress Multisite
 * Tested: With PHPUnit 9.6
 * Tested: With PHP 8.3